Psycojoker/holygrail/README.rst

 Changelog
 ---------
+- 0.2.1 Perceval
+    - Various doc updates and rehosting of the project on github

 - 0.2 Perceval
     - API change: now every list_* methods return a generator, not a list.
 This increase the performances.
     - API change: last_completed_missions return only 5 missions by default, an argument can increase this number